NyeGuy/twitbottut/README.md

 # twitbottut
-a node twitter bot tutorial - github for heroku deployment
+A simple twitter bot that sends a random dice roll to a twitter account